The snapdragon plants – Antirrhinum majus [an-TEE-ry-num MAY-jus] are old-fashioned plants native to the Mediterranean.

 How To Propagate Snapdragon Plants

-After sowing seed, keep the soil evenly moist until the plants have germinated and become well established.
+After sowing snapdragon seeds, keep the soil evenly moist until the plants have germinated and become well established.

 When plants have reached a height of 2″ to 4″ inches, pinch back the top half inch to 1″ inch of growing tips.
 This encourages the plant to create branches and develop in a more bushy fashion.